In the Field: Nikon D4 for Motorsport Photography

 Don’t compare yourself to others—it just brings down your mood.
 There will always be someone better than you, and there will always be people you look up to.

 Read Jamie’s Fujifilm X-T2 review and Canon EOS 60D review.
-For more photography content or gear guides and interviews of all genres, visit the MPB Content Hub.
+Or check out our sports photography guide or camera gear guides on the MPB Content Hub.